siyuan-note/plugin-sample/README.md

   * `browser-desktop`: Desktop browser
   * `browser-mobile`: Mobile browser
   * `all`: All environments
-* `displayName`: Plugin name, displayed in the marketplace list, supports multiple languages, it is recommended to provide at least Chinese and English
+* `displayName`: Plugin name, displayed in the marketplace list
-  * `default`: Default language, must exist, it is recommended to use English
+  * `default`: Default language, must exist.
+If the plugin supports English, English should be used here
   * `zh_CN`, `en_US` and other languages: optional
-* `description`: Plugin description, displayed in the marketplace list, supports multiple languages, it is recommended to provide at least Chinese and English
+* `description`: Plugin description, displayed in the marketplace list
-  * `default`: Default language, must exist, it is recommended to use English
+  * `default`: Default language, must exist.
+If the plugin supports English, English should be used here
   * `zh_CN`, `en_US` and other languages: optional
-* `readme`: Readme file name, displayed in the marketplace details page, supports multiple languages, it is recommended to provide at least Chinese and English
+* `readme`: Readme file name, displayed in the marketplace details page
-  * `default`: Default language, must exist, it is recommended to use English
+  * `default`: Default language, must exist.
+If the plugin supports English, English should be used here
   * `zh_CN`, `en_US` and other languages: optional
 * `funding`: Plugin sponsorship information, only one type will be displayed in the marketplace
   * `openCollective`: Open Collective name
   * `patreon`: Patreon name
   * `github`: GitHub login name
   * `custom`: Custom sponsorship link list
-* `keywords`: Search keyword list, used for marketplace search function, supplements search keywords beyond the values of name, author, displayName, and description fields
+* `keywords`: Search keyword list, used for marketplace search function, supplements search keywords beyond the values of `name`, `author`, `displayName`, and `description` fields

 ## Package